 Have both tables joined the same PI and Partitioning, and is it matching the join columns?

 Aligning PI and Partitioning to the join columns ensures that AMP-local joining via merge join or rowkey-based merge join (partitioned tables) is possible.
 Such a setup is beneficial not only for tactical but also for strategic workloads.

-Suppose Teradata can query the main table using UPI or USI, and we provide a USI, UPI, or NUPI on the other table which matches the join columns.
-In that case, Teradata can read the row in the main table using UPI or USI (single or dual AMP access).
-Then the hash value is calculated from the join column(s), and the AMP that holds the corresponding row is instructed to return the searched row(s).
+Suppose the AMP can query the main table using UPI or USI, and we provide a USI, UPI, or NUPI on the other table, which matches the join columns.
+In that case, the system can read the row in the main table using UPI or USI (single or dual AMP access).
+Then the hash value is calculated from the join column(s), and the AMP containing the corresponding row is instructed to return the searched row(s).
 So we have a join using only 3 or 4 AMPs, depending on which indexes we created.

 Should we create single join indexes with a PI different from the base table?

 A single table join index with different PI can be helpful in single-AMP queries if the Optimizer can use the new PI in retrieving steps or joins.
 The join index can also be created as a global join index by not including all required columns in the index but only the ROWIDs of the base table.
 If necessary, the join index and the ROWIDs can be used to access the base table to retrieve the required columns.

 The advantage of a single table join index over a NUSI is that duplicates are allowed, and the rows can still be accessed using ROWHASH.
 A single table join index has further advantages: ROWHASH locking and Group-AMP operations are possible.
 The NUSI, on the other hand, always requires table locks and almost always all-AMP access (single-AMP access when the NUSI matches the primary index columns of its base table).

 Are there statistics on all tables on the WHERE conditions and the join columns?